couchbaselabs/dcp-documentation/ryow.md

 An item got inserted on a certain node which went done before the Indexer could index it.
 If a view is requested it will find out that the transmitted UUID from the partition version, doesn't match the index any longer.
 Hence an error will be returned.

+#### Advantages

+ - The insert isn't blocked by the indexer.
+Hence complex indexing is possible without having a slow down on the inserts.
+ - A failure on the indexing doesn't have an impact on the data insertion
+ - You pay the indexing cost on queries, not the insertion
+ - Only the index you query needs to get updated
+ - The behaviours described below can be emulated by the client libraries Couchbase provides

+#### Disadvantages

+ - The application becomes more complex then with the other approaches (though that complexity can easily be hidden by the client libraries Couchbase provides)

 ### Stateless RYOW